BenjaminBartholomew/Automated_ELK_Stack_Deployment/README.md

 Metricbeat collects metrics on the system and services running on a server.

-The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |-------------|-------------|----------------|--------------------------|